-Paraxial power of the pseudophakic eye
+9. Paraxial power of the thick pseudophakic eye

-It is treated as a single virtual system whose anterior interface is equivalent to the principal object plane of the cornea and the posterior interface the principal image plane of the IOL.
+It is treated as a single system whose anterior interface is equivalent to the principal object plane of the cornea and the posterior interface the principal image plane of the IOL.

-In this context, the distance between these two interfaces refers to the effective lens position with thick lens elements (ELPT).
-This distance extends from the principal image plane of the cornea (H’c) to the principal object plane of the implant (HI).
+In this context, the distance between these two interfaces refers to the effective lens position with thick lens elements (ELP).
+It does not directly depend on the anatomical distance separating these two elements (S1S3) but on the position of their respective principal planes; the ELP extends from the principal image plane of the cornea (H’c) to the principal object plane of the implant (Hi).

 We can apply the paraxial formulas that calculate the power of the pseudophakic eye assimilated to the association of the corneal and IOL using Gullstrand’s formula and determine the position of its own principal planes.

 The optically relevant distance separating the two elements constitutive of the pseudophakic eye is comprised between the principal object plane of the cornea and from the principal image plane of the IOL.
 This distance corresponds to the ELP.
 The numerical values obtained depend on the values assigned to the refractive indices which separate the cornea from the IOL (refractive index of the aqueous humor: na) and from the refractive index of the vitreous (nv).

 The object and image focal lengths of the pseudophakic eye are located from the position of the principal planes.